winkeung/C-Concepts/README.md

 - C Traps and Pitfalls by Andrew Koenig
 - C Programming Language by Brian W. Kernighan
-- Structure and Interpretation of Computer Programs By Harold Abelson and Gerald Jay Sussman With Julie Sussman (not related to C but teach you how to think about a program, highly recommanded)
+- Structure and Interpretation of Computer Programs By Harold Abelson and Gerald Jay Sussman With Julie Sussman (not related to C but the authors teach you how to think about a program, highly recommanded)